klia22/desert-well/README.md

 3. Use R as an RNG seed to draw a PRNG MT call: `nextInt<500>() == 0` (probability 1/500).
 4. If the PRNG MT call succeeds, two more PRNG calls choose an offset inside the 16×16 block, yielding final world coordinates.

 We wanted to find seeds that produce a well in a 2×2 chunk section (NW, NE, SW, SE) with specific offset ranges (0‑4 for low, 11‑15 for high), and use specific pairs of low and high to form each corner.
 A brute‑force approach would enumerate all world seeds and, for each, examine many chunk coordinates.
 Since the structure multipliers depend only on the lower 32 bits (structural potential), the core search space is 2^32 lower‑32 seeds.
-If one were to test all possible chunk coordinates in a 2^24 × 2^24 chunk grid, the total number of seed‑chunk‑corner evaluations would be 2^24 × 2^24 × 2^32 = 2^80 structure calls (which includes its own 624 MT states per each check).
-Tackling the problem this way even with many optimizations and an extremely strong CPU is impossible.
+If we were to test all possible chunk coordinates in a 2^24 × 2^24 chunk grid, the total number of seed‑chunk‑corner evaluations would be 2^24 × 2^24 × 2^32 = 2^80 structure calls (which includes its own 624 MT states per each check).
+Solving the problem this way even with many optimizations and an extremely strong CPU or GPU is impossible.

 ## Precomputing the Base Seeds

-We observed that once the region seed R is computed from the world seed and chunk coordinates, all subsequent structure placement decisions – the 1/500 chance and the two offset draws – depend only on R. Since there are only 2^32 values of R, we could replace the per‑seed structure RNG testing with a one‑time precomputation:
+We observed that once the region seed R is computed from the world seed and chunk coordinates, all later structure placement decisions – the 1/500 chance and the two offset draws – depend only on R. Since there are only 2^32 values of R (this is very important, this is the only reason it is possible), we could replace the per‑seed structure RNG testing with a one‑time precomputation:

 - We enumerated all 2^32 possible region seeds.
 - For each, we simulated exactly what the game does: the initial structure call (`nextInt<500>() == 0`) and, if successful, the two offset draws.